WXGopher/gopher-notes/README.md

 > Foundations of Physically Based Modeling and Animation by Ronald House and John Keyser

 "Physics modelling 101" (mass-spring systems, particle-based systems, deformable object simulations and all you need to know)

+> The Art of Fluid Animation by Jos Stam

+"Fluid animation 102"

 #### Artificial Intelligence and Machine Learning